 Disneyland Park has Sleeping Beauty Castle.
 Disney’s Animal Kingdom has the Tree of Life.
 And soon the Disney California Adventure theme park will feature a new icon: a towering replica of Hollywood’s famous Carthay Circle Theatre, where Walt Disney first premiered “Snow White and the Seven Dwarfs” in 1937.
-Adding authenticity to the 1920s/1930s makeover of the park’s entrance, soon to be known as Buena Vista Street, the Carthay Circle Theatre will not only command attention on the outside, but also invite guests inside for comfortable dining experiences.
+Adding authenticity to the 1920s/1930s makeover of the park’s entrance, soon to be known as Buena Vista Street, the Carthay Circle Theatre will not only command attention on the outside but also invite guests inside for comfortable dining experiences.

 At the 2011 D23 Expo, Walt Disney Imagineers Coulter Wynn, Ray Spencer, and Lisa Girolami gave fans “A Good Look at Buena Vista Street,” during a presentation bearing that name.
-Buena Vista Street will be Disney California Adventure’s version of Main Street USA, with facades and stores themed around classic Hollywood and Los Angeles-area buildings as Walt may have seen when he first arrived to California decades ago.
+Buena Vista Street will be Disney California Adventure’s version of Main Street USA, with facades and stores themed around classic Hollywood and Los Angeles-area buildings as Walt may have seen when he first arrived in California decades ago.

 After walking through the park’s new Pan-Pacific Auditorium-inspired turnstiles, underneath the Hyperion Bridge, and down the newly-redecorated street, guests will find themselves in front of Disney’s recreation of the Carthay Circle Theatre, home to a new high-end restaurant and lounge, being developed by the chef of the award-winning Napa Rose restaurant at Disney’s nearby Grand Californian Hotel.